TimShaw1/Among-Us-AI/README.md

 0. Have python installed (I used python 3.9.2)
 1. Clone the repository and run the command `pip install -r requirements.txt`
-2. Download the latest release from [releases](https://github.com/TimShaw1/Among-Us-AI/releases/latest) (both the source code AND AmongUsAI-BepInEx)
+2. Download the latest release from [releases](https://github.com/TimShaw1/Among-Us-AI/releases/latest) (both the source code zip AND AmongUsAI-BepInEx)
     - Extract the zip file, then navigate in until you see the **BepInEx** folder (do **not** navigate into this folder)
     - Select every file, then drag and drop into your Among Us directory (Usually `C:\Program Files (x86)\Steam\steamapps\common\Among Us`)
 3. Copy the path of your among us install folder and paste it in `sendDataDir.txt`